Welcome to the BLM Campbell Tract

 The scenic 730-acre Campbell Tract in Anchorage serves as an administrative site for the Anchorage Field Office.
 The tract includes offices, a warehouse, an outdoor education center, communication sites, and an active airstrip and heliport.
 The unpaved airstrip is used for various state and federal purposes, and provides an emergency runway for the region in the event of earthquake.

-BLM Campbell Tract bicycle commuters pause for a group photo on Anchorage Bike to Work Day, June 4, 2014.
+BLM bicycle commuters on Anchorage Bike to Work Day, May 20, 2015

 The Campbell Tract also serves as a forested outdoor recreation and education site in the heart of Anchorage.
 More than 120,000 users visit the Campbell Tract each year.
 With its 12 miles of trails, the tract offers four-season outdoor recreation opportunities.